rheinwerk-verlag/pganonymize/README.rst

 =====================

 This commandline tool makes PostgreSQL database anonymization easy.
-It uses a YAML definition file to define which tables and fields should be anonymized and provides various methods of anonymization (e.g. masking, faking or truncating complete tables).
+It uses a YAML definition file to define which tables and fields should be anonymized and provides various methods of anonymization.

 .. class:: no-web no-pdf